 Spending most of my time in Chicago’s storefront theater scene, I was a little surprised to see such a large space referred to as an intimate studio.
 Still, Lisa Schlenker’s simple though expert set design accented the story beautifully without distracting, doing much to show that a large-ish company can still serve the story without floundering in needless extravagance (and what smaller companies could do if only they could get their hands on some funding).
 Schlenker’s backdrop illustration is thematically evocative, and frequently serves as a beautiful frame to highlight the action.

 Molly Mason’s costumes were a little hit-or-miss: though functional, good-looking, and polished, most of them lacked the flash one might expect of superheroes.
-This was especially true of Doc Danger herself: her field-scientist-slash-adventurer outfit, rather than evoking Indiana Jones or Lara Croft (or perhaps more iconic superhero elements), seemed bland and un-dynamic, especially when compared to supporting superheroes Jesai of the Jaguars and Satellite Sally, where archetypes were more clearly utilized, and the pulp comic genre more overtly present.
+This was especially true of Doc Danger herself: her field-scientist-slash-adventurer outfit was monochromatic and bland, especially when compared to supporting superheroes Jesai of the Jaguars and Satellite Sally, where archetypes were more clearly utilized, and the pulp comic genre more overt.
 Eric Welch’s beautiful wigs did succeed in drawing focus to the performers (especially Ana Gonzalez’ Beetle Queen), adding palpable highlights to many of the cast.

 Anti-Shadows lighting was brilliant and dynamic, highlighting action sequences often enough without turning the play into a light show.
 Jason Fassl, as usual, demonstrated powerful resources matched with measured reserve.

 The Thing Itself (the Plot, and some quick character references)